dart-archive/www.dartlang.org/src/site/docs/tutorials/get-started/index.markdown

 ![Function Parts](images/declaration-parts.png)

 This function takes a single argument.
-Function can take multiple arguments, in which case, the arguments are set apart by commas.
+Functions can take multiple arguments, in which case, the arguments are set apart by commas.

 In our previous examples,
-`main` does not have a return value
+`main()` does not have a return value
 (as indicated by `void`)
 and does not take any arguments
 (as indicated by the empty parentheses),